WarLikeLaux/cosmic-library-explorer/README.md

 - `BOOKS_DIRECTORY`: this variable specifies the directory where the downloaded book text files will be saved.
 If not set, the script defaults to a directory named `books` in the current working directory.
 Ensure this directory is writable.
 - `IMAGES_DIRECTORY`: this variable defines the directory for saving the downloaded cover images of the books.
 In the absence of this setting, the script uses a default directory named `images` in the current working directory.
 Similar to `BOOKS_DIRECTORY`, this should also be a writable location.
+- `REQUESTS_TIMEOUT`: sets the timeout in seconds for network requests.
+Default is `5` seconds.
+This is used to specify how long to wait for a server response.
+- `REQUESTS_MAX_RETRIES_TIMEOUT`: specifies the maximum timeout in seconds for retrying a failed request.
+Default is `60` seconds.
+This helps in handling transient network issues.
+- `REQUESTS_MAX_RETRIES_ATTEMPTS`: determines the maximum number of retry attempts for a failed request.
+Default is set to `5`.
+It ensures that the script keeps trying to fetch data a reasonable number of times before giving up.

 Please ensure that each environment variable is assigned the correct value.